Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 017 : July 26 , 2018

-**Today's Progress** :  Wrote a medium article about Unsupervised Learning.
+**Today's Progress** :  Wrote a medium article about unsupervised learning techniques.
 Continued with the exploration of audio signal processing for musical applications.

 **Thoughts** : I am learning more new things and my knowledge is getting wider.